AWS outage? Datadog alerts you to changes in AWS status

 Spot issues directly from your dashboards

-You can also see AWS outages at a glance by adding a Check Status widget to your screenboards.
+Datadog’s out-of-the-box integration dashboards already give you deep insight into your AWS infrastructure.
+Now you can also see AWS status changes and outages at a glance by adding a Check Status widget.

 You can then select which service you want to monitor the status and which regions matter to you:

 A Single Check will monitor only one service/region combination while a Cluster of Checks allows you to monitor any service globally.
 If 1 out of 3 regions are down for example for the selected service, you will see a red

 You may be able to limit the impact on your applications while waiting for AWS to resolve the outage.
 Depending on the services you use, their configuration, and the volume of traffic you are receiving, you may be able keep your applications up and responsive.